foundry-rs/book/src/projects/clone-a-verified-contract.md

 The cloned Forge project comes with an additional `.clone.meta` metadata file besides those ordinary files that a normal Forge project has.

-Let's check what the `.clone.meta` file looks like:
+Let's see what the `.clone.meta` file looks like:

 ```sh
 {{#include ../output/clone_contract/clone-meta:output}}